gr8lawrence/seniorHT/README.md

 * Datasets used in this project were uploaded to the 'dataset_used' folder.
 * Datasets and their directory should be loaded in `file_loading.R`.
-* R scripts whose name starts with `ml` are actually code for training and prediction.
+* R scripts whose name starts with `ml` are actual code for training and prediction.
 * `result_visualization.Rmd` contains all figures that will appear in the final thesis.
 The work is still in progress.